So, the first sign of worn out piston rings, is engine blow-by.

-Checking Ring End Gap
+Checking Piston Rings End Gap

-When measuring piston ring end gap, check the gap with the piston rings at the top and the bottom of the bore.
-If the bore has taper the end gap will be larger at the top and smaller at the bottom.
+When measuring piston ring end gap, check the gap with the piston rings; at the top and the bottom of the bore.
+If the bore has taper the end gap will be; larger at the top and smaller at the bottom.